Description

 Strengths

 The Self-Administration Chamber can be used with either nose-poke or lever manipulandum.
 While the nose-poke system is considered more natural for rodents, the use of lever is equally effective.
 The lever system allows retraction of the levers, which can be helpful during the acquisition phase or non-activity phase.
 The chamber also allows the opportunity to use either liquid or food rewards.
 The chamber also comes equipped with a speaker, light, and electric grid flooring, which allows different combinations of conditioning cues.
-The use of electric grid flooring is useful in evaluating stress and fear-induced reward-seeking or drug abuse behaviors.
+The use of electric grid flooring is useful in evaluating stress and fear-induced reward-seeking or substance abuse behaviors.
 The chamber assay, unlike the Self-Administration Runway, does not include a locomotory element.

 Limitations